Les Capétiens partout! (Capetians Everywhere! — 1954)

 Mathieu provided a long and precise description of this estate and its grounds.
 He also explained that “for [him], Hugues Capet incarnated one of the most beautiful myths of our History, along with Charlemagne and the Crusades.”

 Several individuals attended the creation of Les Capétiens partout!, including Gabrielle Smith and Dmitri Kessel, reporters from the American magazine Life which wanted to produce a report on Mathieu’s work.
-One may assume that this was one of the reasons a film was shot during the creation of the painting, in witness of the painter’s actions upon the canvas before him, laid out atop the Merovingian stone floor of the grounds.
+A film was shot during the creation of the painting, in witness of the painter’s actions upon the canvas before him, laid out atop the Merovingian stone floor of the grounds.
 The artist pushed forward the symbolic value of the creative act to include temporal notions, because he painted the work in the space of an hour and twenty minutes.
 This time frame matches the duration of the actual coronation ceremony of Hugues Capet.

 The abstract sign

 The quick inscription of abstract signs on the canvas is one of the trademarks of Georges Mathieu, somewhat like a second signature.
 In fact, a connection to the calligraphy of the Far East (with which he is associated between the end of the 1950s and the beginning of the 1960s) is not out of the question.
 Indeed, the American abstract painter Mark Tobey (1890-1976) noted this link to the esthetics of the Far East in the exhibition catalogue for the work, first shown at the Galerie Rive Droite in 1954.